Filipzero/Bill-Payment-Tracker/README.md

 # Billing & Payment Tracker
 This project is a command line application built using python that helps keep track of bills like Internet, Water and Electricity.
 Each user in the system is unique and has their own set of bills which are categorized accordingly.
-Each bill has its own attribute that sets it apart like electricity bills that track the kWh usage, water bills that track cubic meter consumption and internet bills that track data usage in GB.
+The application applies object-oriented design principles.
+It has a base Bill class that defines shared attributes and methods, while specialized subclasses (ElectricityBill, WaterBill, InternetBill) extend it through inheritance to include type-specific features such as kWh usage, cubic meter consumption, or data usage in GB.
+In addition, polymorphism is implemented through overridden methods for bill calculation and display, enabling uniform handling of different bill types within the same interface.

+### Features
 This system provides key features such as:

 * **User based bill management**